ckeditor/ckeditor5/docs/updating/updating.md

   }
   ```

-To perform the update, we can simply change the version from 30.0.0 to 31.0.0 or use some automated tool (e.g. [npm-check-updates](https://www.npmjs.com/package/npm-check-updates)):
+To perform the update, you can simply change the version from 30.0.0 to 31.0.0 or use some automated tool (e.g. [`npm-check-updates`](https://www.npmjs.com/package/npm-check-updates)):

 ```json
   "dependencies": {